Swrve/rate-limited-logger/README.md

 OutOfMemory condition.
 This has a performance impact, but at least it won't lose data!

+## Performance

 Where performance is critical, note that you can obtain a reference to the RateLimitedLogWithPattern object for an individual log template, which will then avoid a ConcurrentHashMap lookup.

+In tests using JMH with Java 7 on a 2013 Macbook Air, the normal, non-RateLimitedLogWithPattern approach performed on average 46,708,458 rate-limited log operations per second (which works out at about 21 nanoseconds per op); RateLimitedLogWithPattern performed 65,634,369 log operations per second (about 15 nanoseconds per op).

 ## Dependencies